openturns/openturns/python/doc/theory/probabilistic_modeling/copulas.rst

-The copula represents the part of the joined cumulative density function which is not described by the marginal distributions.
+The copula represents the part of the joint cumulative density function which is not described by the marginal distributions.
 It models the dependence structure of the input variables.

 In the probabilistic modelisation issue, the choice of the dependence structure is disconnected from the